wakefieldTemp/The_Cool_Team-SOEN341_Project_W26/project/src/models/README.md

 ## Files

+### `api_calorie_functions.php`
+Wrapper for the Claude API calorie tip feature.
+- `getCalorieTip()` — sends the user's calorie data to the API and returns a motivational message

-### `sql_recipe_functions.php`
+### `sql_allergy_functions.php`
-Functions for managing recipes in the database.
+Functions for managing the user's allergy information in the database.
-- `addRecipe()` — inserts a new recipe with ingredients and steps
-- `editRecipe()` — updates an existing recipe, replacing its ingredients and steps
-- `createRecipe()` — calls the Claude API to generate a recipe from a list of ingredients
+- Handles inserting, updating, and retrieving allergy records tied to the user's profile

 ### `sql_calorie_functions.php`
 Functions for managing the calorie tracker.